adamshahbari/adamshahbari/README.md

 - [Google Play](https://play.google.com/store/apps/details?id=com.bardos.unix.partner)

-**Loqma** — a multi-application food ordering and delivery platform built with Flutter and Firebase.
+**Deertna** — a multi-application food ordering and delivery platform built with Flutter and Firebase.
 It comprises separate customer, restaurant partner and rider applications alongside an internal administration console, sharing a common set of domain, service and design-system packages.
 Currently in